abazarova/TOHA-ACL-2026/README.md

-Here is a formatted and visually appealing version of your README.
-I have added a prominent announcement for ACL 2026, included relevant emojis, structured the text for better readability, and added placeholders for your paper link and title.

-***

 # 🚀 [Hallucination Detection in LLMs with Topological Divergence on Attention Graphs]

 🎉 **Exciting News: This paper has been officially accepted to ACL 2026!** 🎉

 Welcome to the official code repository for our paper!
-This repository contains the complete implementation of our proposed method for hallucination detection, including dataset preprocessing, $\operatorname{MTop-Div}$ feature extraction, and the TOHA evaluation pipeline.
+This repository contains the complete implementation of our proposed method for hallucination detection, including dataset preprocessing, MTop-Div feature extraction, and the TOHA evaluation pipeline.

 🔗 **[Read the Paper on arXiv (Link)](https://arxiv.org/abs/2504.10063)** | 📝 **[Cite our work (BibTeX)](#citation)**